RandomStrangers/MCForge-1/README.md

-SuperNova is a fully featured and customisable **ClassiCube Server Software** based on MCGalaxy, which is based on MCForge/MCLawl.
+This version of MCForge is a fully featured and customisable **ClassiCube Server Software** based on MCGalaxy, which is based on MCForge/MCLawl.
+This will eventually be reverted and changed to a full version of MCForge, but one that works with MCGalaxy commands, plugins, etc.

 **Setup**
 -----------------